 Barcelona, a place to return

-Begun in 1882 and still under construction due to its architectural majesty, it will become, once finished, int the tallest Christian church in the world.
-A true emblem of the city, it is the greatest exponent of Catalan modernist architecture.
+Begun in 1882 and still under construction due to its architectural majesty, it will become, once finished, the tallest Christian church in the world.
+A true emblem of the city, it is the maximum exponent of Catalan modernist architecture.

-it was designed by the architect Josep Vilaseca on the occasion of the Universal Exhibition of 1888, being the access door to the fair.
-Situated in Passeig Lluis Companys, it is 30 meters high.
-Vilaseca was inspired by the neo-mudejar style and had the collaboration of several artists for the sculptural ornamentation.
+Was designed by the architect Josep Vilaseca for the Universal Exhibition in 1888, and was the gateway to the fairgrounds.
+Located on Passeig Lluís Companys, Barcelona's Arc de Triomf is 30 meters high.
+Vilaseca was inspired by the neo-Mudéjar style, and many artists collaborated with him on the sculptural ornamentation.